-There is no doubt that the wealthy in America can do as they please while the majority of Americans struggle to make ends meet or have enough to save for retirement – even when, for example, a couple is both making six figures but cost of living in many of our cities prevents folks from doing what they would normally have done for generations – like getting married and having children.
+There is no doubt that the very wealthy in America can do as they please while the growing majority of Americans struggle to make ends meet or have enough to save for retirement – even when, for example, a couple is both making six figures but cost of living in many of our U.S. cities prevents folks from doing what they would normally have done for generations – like getting married and having children.

-This is the American Dream, and if you haven’t been hit by Ageism or Wage Inequality, someone you know has or will be hit by it – guaranteed.
+This is the American Dream in the 21st Century, and if you haven’t been hit by Ageism or Wage Inequality, someone you know has or will be hit by it – guaranteed.
 Chances are excellent it’s in your future too.

-There are ways to fix these issues though and it’s not too late – but mark my words, we are in a sweet spot of a tipping point.
+There are ways to fix these issues – and it’s not too late – but make no mistake, we have entered the sweet spot of a tipping point.

-The time to start caring about negative forces reversing the American Dream is NOW: https://www.risingmiddleclass.com/
+The time to start caring about negative forces reversing YOUR American Dream is NOW: https://www.risingmiddleclass.com/

-I address everything above and much more in my new book, YOUR FUTURE IN PIECES: THE BRUTAL TRUTH OF HOW AGEISM AND INCOME INEQUALITY ARE DESTROYING AMERICA – ON SALE NOW AT www.Amazon.com!!
+My new book, YOUR FUTURE IN PIECES: THE BRUTAL TRUTH OF HOW AGEISM AND INCOME INEQUALITY ARE DESTROYING AMERICA – ON SALE NOW ON AMAZON http://amzn.to/2mpW9Sl

 The article I cited: http://bit.ly/2MtzAXu